hannesdelbeke/pyblish-config/README.md

 # pyblish-plugin-manager

+the plugin manager allows you to override pyblish plugin settings externally.
+The aim is to assist with pipeline configuration and promote sharing and reusing plugins.

 ## overwriting attributes
 to make sure your pipeline doesnt break when updating plugins. pyblish config only overwrites settings it finds in the settings file